Every charge and accusation facing the parents in the college admissions scandal

 Jane Buckingham, 50, of Beverly Hills, Calif., CEO of a boutique marketing company Trendera, which has offices in New York and Los Angeles.
 Buckingham is alleged to have made a $50,000 donation to Key Worldwide Foundation, and it is alleged that the money went toward a false proctor who took the ACT on her son's behalf, scoring a 35 out of 36, after Buckingham falsely deemed her son had a learning disability.

-Gordon Caplan, 52, of Greenwich, Conn., co-chairman of Willkie Farr, which says it has 700 lawyers in 10 offices in six countries.
+Gordon Caplan, 52, of Greenwich, Conn., attorney and co-chair of the law firm Willkie Farr & Gallagher, which has hundreds of attorneys in six countries.
+He reportedly has been placed on leave.
 Caplan is alleged to have paid Key Worldwide Foundation $75,000 to have CW-1 and CW-2 purport to proctor his daughter's ACT exam and correct the answers as she completed it.

 I-Hin "Joey" Chen, 64, of Newport Beach, Calif., operates a provider of warehousing and related services for the shipping industry.
 Chen is alleged to have paid $75,000 to The Key to have CW-1 and CW-2 purport to proctor his son's ACT exam and correct his answers.
 Chen's son scored a 33 out of a possible 36 on the exam.